burkea/FCND-Controls-CPP/README.md

 2. Implement roll / pitch control

-The roll-pitch controller is a P controller responsible for commanding the roll and pitch rates ( p_c and  q_c ) in the body frame.
-First, it sets the desired rate of change of the given matrix elements using a P controller.
+The roll-pitch controller is a P controller.
+Responsible for commanding the roll and pitch rates ( p_c and  q_c ) in the body frame.

  - `RollPitchControl()`